bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

 FILES
 =====

-:file:`~/.config/openstack/clouds.yaml`
+:file:`~/.config/fibostack/clouds.yaml`
     Configuration file used by the :option:`--os-cloud` global option.

-:file:`~/.config/openstack/clouds-public.yaml`
+:file:`~/.config/fibostack/clouds-public.yaml`
     Configuration file containing public cloud provider information such as authentication URLs and service definitions.
 The contents of this file should be public and sharable.  ``clouds.yaml`` may contain references to clouds defined here as shortcuts.

-:file:`~/.openstack`
+:file:`~/.fibostack`
     Placeholder for future local state directory.
-This directory is intended to be shared among multiple OpenStack-related applications; contents are namespaced with an identifier for the app that owns it.
-Shared contents (such as :file:`~/.openstack/cache`) have no prefix and the contents must be portable.
+This directory is intended to be shared among multiple fibostack-related applications; contents are namespaced with an identifier for the app that owns it.
+Shared contents (such as :file:`~/.fibostack/cache`) have no prefix and the contents must be portable.

 ENVIRONMENT VARIABLES
 =====================

-The following environment variables can be set to alter the behaviour of :program:`openstack`.
+The following environment variables can be set to alter the behaviour of :program:`fibostack`.
 Most of them have corresponding command-line options that take precedence if set.

 .. envvar:: OS_CLOUD